alexcoplan/sculpt/README.md

 	cd sculpt
 	rspec

+To run code against the source, you need to be inside the Sculpt directory, and add the option `-Ilib` to include the `lib` directory.
+You can then call `require 'sculpt'` from inside your script to load Sculpt.

+For example, when inside the sculpt directory, you can run this to use sculpt in irb:

+    irb -Ilib
+    > require 'sculpt'

+You can then run your own code against the source (and modify the source).

-If you find a bug that isn't all that obscure, consider adding a test for it.
-If you're adding a feature, then definitely add at least one test, but please let me know first if it's something big.
+If you happen to find bugs (and they're not really obscure), I would recommend adding a test once you've fixed it.
+Also, for features, definitely add at least one test.
+If it's a big feature you're considering, just let me know before hand.

 ## Proper Documentation